zinic/crawl/aspects.md

 Requires: **[Duck and Dodge](#duck-and-dodge)**<br />
 #### Details
-* Skill Check: Dive for Cover
+* Skill Roll: Dive for Cover
 	* Combat Action: May be used as a defense.
 	* Inherits Modifiers from: **Standing Forward Jump**
-* Base Difficulty: 8
+* Failure Chance: 8
 * Action Point Cost: 2
 <br /><br />